SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

 and their format is defined by the attribute they belong to.

 Attached macros and property wrappers also use attribute syntax.
-For information about how macros are expanded, see <doc:Expressions#Macro-Expansion-Expression>;
+For information about how macros expand, see <doc:Expressions#Macro-Expansion-Expression>.
-for information about property wrappers, see <doc:Attributes#propertyWrapper>.
+For information about property wrappers, see <doc:Attributes#propertyWrapper>.

 ## Declaration Attributes